-In our code, we will first prepare functions to show and hide the spinner.
+In the code, first prepare the functions to show and hide the spinner.

-Once you declare the functions, you can use showSpinner() and hideSpinner() to show and hide the spinner.
-Specify the style inside these functions so you can make the most of the original features of spin.js.
+Once the functions are declared, showSpinner() and hideSpinner() can be used to show and hide the spinner.
+Specify the style inside these functions.

 jQuery will be used in this example to generate the DOM for the spinner.

 The full source code, that includes the sample from the Calculate and display total record counts article is as below.